Takashiidobe/notes/src/system-design/systemsexpert/specialized-storage-systems.md

 - used to store spatial data (coordinates)

-- spatial DBs tend to use Quad Trees for indicies Quad tree (either 0 or 4 nodes)
+- spatial DBs tend to use Quad Trees for indices Quad tree (either 0 or 4 nodes)

   ![Quadtree](./quadtree.svg) ![Quadtree](./quadtree.png)